Hiring A Permitholder

 Flyers by Divosa (with information that applies nationally)

-1) Not all permitholders have been relocated to independent housing; some still reside at asylum center locations.
 Permitholders who live at asylum centers need to report weekly to the location coordinators (meedoenbalie coordinators) to maintain their spot for the following week.

-This check-in is not by appointment; the location coordinators announce when the reception is open, and permitholders must stand in line to report.
+This check-in is not done by appointment; the location coordinators announce when the reception is open, and permitholders must stand in line to report.
 While this may occasionally impact your permitholder employee’s ability to arrive at work on time, maintaining open lines of communication will allow your company to make necessary arrangements in advance.

-2) Like many people fleeing from conflict, some permitholders have experienced traumatic events and might still be in the process of recovery.
 They may require access to weekly healthcare services.
 Keeping communication open ensures they have the necessary time to visit healthcare providers if needed.

 By understanding and accommodating these needs, your company can create a supportive and inclusive environment for permitholders, helping them to thrive both personally and professionally, and settle in well as new Dutchies.